 This unique hostel is really popular among budget travelers and anyone using public transport due to its prime location right by the castle in the old town.
 The hostel is very modern and has no staff but works with an online check-in system and unique pin codes for guests to access the building and rooms.
 Families will find private rooms available with one large bed and a bunk bed.

 Check Availability: Hostel Old Town

 How to Get to Bratislava

-Luckily, there are a few different ways you can get to Bratislava, whether you are flying in from North America, or travelling overland from somewhere else in Europe.
+Luckily, there are a few different ways you can get to Bratislava, whether you are flying in from North America, or traveling overland from somewhere else in Europe.

 Getting to Bratislava by Air